-Let’s get yoked.
-Here are 13 shrug variations, some you’ve probably never tried before.
+Let's get yoked.
+Here are 13 variations of shrugs, some you've probably never tried before.

 Although traditional shrugs can be performed with a straight bar or dumbbells, I recommend the trap bar.
 It eliminates body drag.
 Also, its centered handles place the resistance load nicely under the clavicular attachment of the upper trapezius, promoting an upright body position.

-- As you lift, focus on decreasing the space between the tops of your shoulders and your earlobes.
+- As you do shrigs, focus on decreasing the space between the tops of your shoulders and your earlobes.

 - At the top, pause momentarily, then lower with control.

-Steve Reeves, bodybuilder and old-school movie star, is said to have built his classic physique with this variation.
+Steve Reeves, bodybuilder and old-school movie star, is said to have built his classic physique with these shrugs.
 Just grab the plates instead of the bar.

 Support the barbell with abducted shoulders (arms out to your sides).
 This reduces the weight you can lift, so it isn't the "go-to" for building slabs of upper trapezius muscle.
 However, it does increase deltoid involvement to enhance your V-taper.

 - Load a barbell with light weight.
-Strong lifters should be able to start out with 45-pound plates.
+Strong lifters should be able to Reeves shrugs out with 45-pound plates.

 - Grasp the top of the plate.
 Get into the starting position by deadlifting the bar.